 girls with self image issues arising from obesity or poor health

-KS2 students whose social skills and learning skills are insufficiently developed to cope with main stream school
+KS2 children whose social skills and learning skills are insufficiently developed to cope with main stream school

 We felt it was great that places like Respect4Us exist, as it gives young people another chance at succeeding, despite previous setbacks.